 We spent a great weekend at the Wordstock Literary Festival in Portland, Oregon talking with authors about books.
 One theme came up in a variety of forms in conversation after conversation: I am finished or nearly finished with a draft of my book and I can’t get good feedback about making the revisions it needs to make it ready for publication.

 Two people told us they had submitted books to agents only to have them sent back with notes that said, “Needs editing.”
 A number of authors said they were tired of having family and friends read their manuscript only to have them say, “This is really good!” or “I really like it.”
 Not helpful!
-Others belong to writing groups which have rules that all comments on members work be supportive and encouraging, so they can’t get real critiques of what they have written.
-One gentleman said he had posted his draft on line for people to review.
+Others belong to writing groups which have rules that all comments on members' work be supportive and encouraging, so they can’t get real critiques of what they have written.
+One gentleman said he had posted his draft online for people to review.
 I asked, “So, are you getting good feedback?”
 The answer was a swift, “No. None!”
 All of these writers were clearly frustrated.

-If you’re a writer who wants ideas on how to revise your work you need to understand that most people don’t know how to offer useful suggestions.
+If you’re a writer who wants ideas on how to revise your work, you need to understand that most people don’t know how to offer useful suggestions.
 That doesn’t mean they can’t.
-It just needs that they need some help from you about how to do it.
+It just means that they need some help from you about how to do it.
 You need to tell your readers what you want to know.
 It’s best to give them specific questions you would like answered.
 Here are a few examples: